Jahender/architecture-center/docs/reliability/index.md

 # Design reliable Azure applications

-Building a reliable application in the cloud is different from building one in an enterprise setting—in a cloud environment, you *scale out* instead of *scaling up*, keep costs low, and minimize the effects of failures on the system.
+Building a reliable application in the cloud is different from building one in an enterprise setting &mdash; in a cloud environment, you *scale out* instead of *scaling up*, keep costs low, and minimize the effects of failures on the system.

 Reliable applications are:

 - **Resilient** and recover gracefully from failures, and they continue to function with minimal downtime and data loss prior to full recovery.
 - **Highly available (HA)** and run as designed in a healthy state with no significant downtime.

-Understanding how these elements work together—and how they affect cost—is essential to building a reliable application.
+Understanding how these elements work together &mdash; and how they affect cost &mdash; is essential to building a reliable application.
 It can help you determine how much downtime is acceptable, the potential cost to your business, and which functions are necessary during a recovery.

 **Note** This article provides a brief overview of building reliability into each step of the Azure application design process.
 Each section includes a link to an in-depth article on how to integrate reliability into that specific step in the process.
-If you’re looking for reliability considerations for individual Azure services, review the [Resiliency checklist for specific Azure services](../checklist/resiliency-per-service.md).
+If you're looking for reliability considerations for individual Azure services, review the [Resiliency checklist for specific Azure services](../checklist/resiliency-per-service.md).

 ## Build for reliability